-Introduction: There is significant evolution in treatment of hernia right from open surgery to TAP, TEPP, SCOLA for ventral hernia.
-In last one decade different modalities has been used for mesh fixation in TEPP sutures, Tackers which cost about 318 USD, fibrin gli costing around.94 USD,.
-So we came with innovation of
+Introduction: There is significant evolution in treatment of hernia right from open surgery to TAP,TEPP,SCOLA for ventral hernia.
+In last one decade different modalities has been used for mesh fixation in TEPP sutures, Tackers which cost about 318 USD, fibrin gli costing around.94 USD, So we came with innovation of using around.94 USD, So we came with innovation of

-Materials & Methods: A comparative studuy done in Department of surgery MGM MEDICAL COLLEGE AND associated MY GROUP OF HOSPITALS over a period of four years (2018-2021).
-We studied around 390 patients who underwent laparoscopy TEPP inquinal hernia repair.Cases were randomized in three groups,group A(130cases)mesh fixed with tackers .group B(130cases) mesh fixed with cvanoacrylate.group C(130cases) mesh fixed with fibrin glue.
+Materials & Methods: A comparative studuy done in Department of surgery MGM MEDICAL COLLEGE AND associated MY GROUP OF HOSPITALS over a period of four years(2018-2021).
+We studied around 390 patients who underwent laparoscopy TEPP inguinal hernia repair.
+Cases were randomized in three groups, group A(130cases) mesh fixed with tackers ,group B(130cases) mesh fixed with cyanoacrylate, group C(130cases) mesh fixed with fibrin glue.